clemsadand/bird-sound-classification/README.md

-## Description
+# Bird Sound Classifications

-This repository is used contains some bird sound recorded at [Intaka Island](https://intaka.co.za/) (South Africa).
+We built implement two deep learning approaches to classify bird sounds.
+We used our own dataset consisting of bird sound recorded at [Intaka Island](https://intaka.co.za/) (South Africa).

-## Purpose
-The purpose of this recording is to classify bird sounds using deep learning algorithm.

 ## Organization

+This repository contains our dataset, a notebook and a report.
+The the data is located in the folder Data and is structures as follows.

-Annotations/ : contains annotation associated to each audio files.
+- `Annotations/` : contains annotation associated to each audio files.
 It's create using Sonic Visualizer

-Audio/ : contains audio files recorded
+- `Audio/` : contains audio files recorded

-DataFiles/ : contains two files, TrainingFiles.txt is used to set the files reserved to train model and TestingFiles/txt is used to set the files reserved to testing model.
+- `DataFiles/` : contains two files, `TrainingFiles.txt` is used to set the files reserved to train model and `TestingFiles.txt` is used to set the files reserved to testing model.

-The last folders is left empty to a preprocessing used and to save object instances as their name suggests.
+The last folders is left empty for post-processing usage and saving object instances as their name suggests.

-Model_Output/

-Pickled_Data

-Saved_Data/
+- `Model_Output/`

+- `Pickled_Data/`

+- `Saved_Data/`